-Theorem 5 (One-Equality).
-One-equality of ESFTs with lookahead 2, over quantifier free successor arithmetic and tuples is undecidable.
+Theorem 7 (One-Equality).
+One-equality of ESFTs with lookahead 2 over quantifier free successor arithmetic and tuples is co-re-complete.

 Proof.
 We give a reduction from the Domain Intersection problem of Theorem 1.
 Let A_1 and A_2 be ESFAs with lookahead 2 over quantifier free successor arithmetic and tuples.
 We construct ESFTs A'i , for $i \in \{1, 2\}$, as follows: